 BSc MBS PhD(NUI Galway)

-Conor’s current research interests focus on academic entrepreneurship and the strategies underpinning the commercialisation of university research.
-Specifically, Conor is studying technology transfer offices, the changing role-identity of scientists and the (entrepreneurial) university.
+Conor’s research interests broadly focus on academic entrepreneurship and the strategies underpinning the commercialisation of university research.
+Specifically, Conor utilises stakeholder and identity theory in his study of knowledge transfer, Science-Industry engagement and R&D processes.

-In New Zealand Conor is a member of the Portfolio 1 research team leading the project “Building New Zealand’s Innovation Capacity” within the National Science Challenge: Science for Technological Innovation (funded for $30m over 5 years).
+In New Zealand, Conor is a member of the “Building New Zealand’s Innovation Capacity” research team funded with the National Science Challenge: Science for Technological Innovation (funded for $30m over 5 years).

-Conor teaches strategic management at an introductory level to undergraduate students and at an advanced level to postgraduate and executive students.
+Conor teaches strategic management at an introductory and undergraduate level as well as at an advanced level to postgraduate and executive students.
 Preferred teaching methods focus on case discussions, simulated games, debates and live case projects.

 Conor’s teaching and coordination responsibilities include:

-Conor welcomes PhD applications in the area of turnaround strategy, innovation, dynamic capabilities, and University-Industry interactions.
+Conor welcomes PhD applications in the area of strategic innovation and University-Industry interactions.

 Conor is currently supervising the following students:

-Nana Awuah Bortsie-Arye - Water Footprinting: Theory to Reality – Building competitive advantage around water.
-(Supervisors: Sara Walton, Conor O'Kane, Peter Fennessy) - under examination
+Nana Awuah Bortsie-Arye – Water Footprinting: Theory to Reality – Building competitive advantage around water.
+(Supervisors: Sara Walton, Conor O'Kane, Peter Fennessy) - ongoing.

 Hamizah Abd Hamid (2017).
 The entrepreneurship process of ethnic immigrant enterpreneurs.
 (Supervisors: André Everett, Conor O'Kane)

-Josephine Tan - Organisational Ambidexterity (Supervisors: Conor O'Kane, Jing (Annie) Zhang)
+Josephine Tan (2017) – The key influences in spin-off development (Supervisors: Conor O'Kane, Jing (Annie) Zhang) – completed with distinction.

 Matt Lowe (2015).
-Dynamic capabilities as a key determinant of M&A success.
+Dynamic capabilities as a key determinant of M&A success – completed with distinction.

 - New Zealand Institute of Directors